 Get the recipe: The Ultimate Australian Pavlova

 I just don’t think it would be fair or just to not name gelato as my first choice dessert.
-Personally my favourite flavour is caramel (no surprises there), snickers (essentially caramel with nuts), and dulce de leche (caramel with a thick caramel sauce swirled through).
+Personally, my favourite flavours are caramel (no surprises there), snickers, and dulce de leche (caramel with a thick caramel sauce swirled through).
 But in an effort of fairness, I’ve offered a blueberry butter cookie gelato as an alternative.
 I’m sure there won’t be any complaints!

 Get the recipe: Blueberry Butter Cookie Gelato